BURN INJURIES & SSD BENEFITS

 No. We are not expensive, because we only charge you an attorney fee if we win your case.

 It also doesn’t cost you any money to hire us.
 Why?
 Because you only pay us an attorney fee if we win your case.
-This is a contingency fee.
-It means if we win, you pay us out of your back benefits.
+When we win your case, then you pay us out of your back benefits.
 If you do not win, you do not pay an attorney fee.
 How much is the fee?
 It is 25% of your back benefit.

 Also, there is a fee cap set at $7200 by the SSA.
 You never pay more than the fee cap at the hearing stage of your case.
 And, 25% of your back benefit is usually less than the $7200 cap.
 You will pay the lesser amount between the fee cap and 25% of your back benefit.